ilias404/ISO-27001-Aligned-AI-SOC/README.md

 NET START Wazuh
 ````

-Now, et's download and configure sysmon on our Windows 10 virtual machine.
+Now, let's download and configure sysmon on our Windows 10 virtual machine.

 > **Sysmon (System Monitor)** is a Windows system service and device driver that logs system activity to the Windows Event Log.
 It's part of the Microsoft Sysinternals Suite and is widely used for advanced event logging.